awsdocs/amazon-athena-user-guide/doc_source/cloudtrail-logs.md

 1. In **Event history**, choose **Run advanced queries in Amazon Athena**\.

-1. For **Storage location**, choose the Amazon S3 bucket where log files are stored for the trail\.
+1. For **Storage location**, choose the Amazon S3 bucket where log files are stored for the trail to query\.
 **Note**
 You can find out what bucket is associated with a trail by going to **Trails** and choosing the trail\.
 The bucket name is displayed in **Storage location**\.